divarvel/servant-hoist/slides.md

 ```

 <details role="note">
 And now the magic.
-We wrap everything in hoistServer, and we provide
+We wrap everything in `hoistServer`, and we provide
-a function transforming MyHandler into Handler.
+a function transforming `MyHandler` into `Handler`.
 In our case it's
-runReaderT
+`runReaderT`
 </details>

 -------------------------------------------